cgmartin/CgmConfigAdmin/README.md

 Features / Goals
 ----------------
 * Settings can be easily configured for a particular Form input type (Radio, Select, MultiCheckbox, Text, Range, etc.) [COMPLETE]
 * Preview settings in the administrator's browser before publishing to all users.
 [COMPLETE]
-* Twitter Bootstrap v2 UI classes [IN PROGRESS]
+* Twitter Bootstrap v2 UI classes [IN PROGRESS] (All but error messages are styled)
 * Multiple rendering options for the settings form.
-[COMPLETE] (Two example form view helpers: Fieldsets and Accordian)
+[COMPLETE] (Two included form view helpers: Fieldsets and Accordian)
 * View Helper to alert when in Preview Mode [INCOMPLETE]
 * Table of Contents view helper with Scrollspy (for long pages of settings) [INCOMPLETE]
 * Integration with [ZfcAdmin](https://github.com/ZF-Commons/RFC/wiki/RFC:-ZfcAdmin) [INCOMPLETE]